Parity sheaves on the affine Grassmannian and the Mirkovi\'c-Vilonen conjecture: Proof of the Mirkovi c--Vilonen conjecture

-\begin{thm}[{cf.~\cite[Conjecture~1.10]{jmw:parity}}] Assume that $\chr \bk$ is a JMW prime for $\Gv$.
-Then the perverse sheaf $\cIstd(\lambda)$ is $*$-parity. \end{thm} More precisely, $\cIstd(\lambda)$ is $*$-even (resp.~$*$-odd) if $\dim \Gr_\lambda$ is even (resp.~odd). \begin{proof} It is well known that every component of $\Gr$ is isomorphic to a component of the affine Grassmannian for the group $G/\Cent(G)$, via an isomorphism compatible with the stratification by $\Go$-orbits.
+It is well known that every component of $\Gr$ is isomorphic to a component of the affine Grassmannian for the group $G/\Cent(G)$, via an isomorphism compatible with the stratification by $\Go$-orbits.
 For groups of type $A$, there is a similar statement in the opposite direction: every component of the affine Grassmannian of $\mathrm{PGL}(n)$ is isomorphic to some component of the affine Grassmannian of $\mathrm{GL}(n)$.
 These two observations imply that to prove the theorem in general, it suffices to consider groups of the form

 Assume henceforth that $G$ has this form.
 Then $\Gv$ is a product of $\mathrm{GL}(n_i)$'s with a semisimple, simply-connected group containing no factors of type $A$.
-According to~\cite[\S2.9]{jan:nort}, such a group satisfies~\eqref{eqn:reasonable}, so we can invoke the results of Section~\ref{sect:extgr}.
+According to~\cite[\S2.9]{jan:nort}, such a group satisfies~\eqref{eqn:reasonable}, so we can invoke the results of~\S\ref{sect:extgr}.

 For simplicity, let us assume that $\dim \Gr_\lambda$ is even; the argument in the odd case is the same.
 Let $\mu \in \bXp$ be a weight such that $\Gr_\mu \subset \overline{\Gr_\lambda}$.
 Recall that this implies that $\dim \Gr_\mu$ is also even.